angelus-x/apache-directory-listing/README.md

 # apache-directory-listing
-This is a self‑built lab environment created to demonstrate Apache directory listing behavior and remediation.
+Self-built Apache directory listing lab demonstrating default behaviour and remediation.
 # Apache Directory Listing

 ## Overview
 This lab demonstrates how Apache’s default configuration enables directory listing, and how this can expose sensitive files.
-While directory listing itself is default behavior, the presence of sensitive files makes this a security concern.
+While directory listing itself is default behaviour, the presence of sensitive files makes this a security concern.

 ## Environment
 - Ubuntu Server